🪖 Simplify ⚙️ Automate ⚡️ Accelerate

 Get ready to take action.

-Last week I shared about the The 5 benefits of Standard Operating Procedures (SOPs):
+Previously I shared about the The 5 benefits of Standard Operating Procedures.
+And today, we’ll continue with benefit number two.

 - Increased Efficiency